scottclowe/scottclowe.github.io/about.md

 My undergraduate studies were in Mathematics and Physics, and I still have a keen interest in both of these subjects.

 However, on this blog I expect I will mostly be posting details about my [open source coding projects](https://github.com/scottclowe).

+For more details about my qualifications and experience, read my [curriculum vitae](cv.pdf).